Hyperbolic Fourier series and the Klein-Gordon equation: Relation with radial Fourier interpolation

 \subsection{Acknowledgements}

-The work of Bakan is supported by the Simons Foundation grant 1030291 A.G.B.
-The work of Hedenmalm is supported Vetenskapsr\aa{}det grant 2020-03733.
+The work of Hedenmalm is supported Vetenskapsr\aa{}det grant 2020-03733, and by grant 075-15-2021-602 of the government of the Russian Federation for the state support of scientific research carried out under the supervision of leading scientists.
 The work of Montes-Rodr\'\i{}guez is supported partially by Plan Nacional I+D+I ref.
 PID2021-127842NB-I00, and Junta de Andaluc\'\i{}a FQM-260.
 Furthermore, we thank Maryna Viazovska for several valuable conversations and her interest in this work.
-In addition, we thank Danylo Radchenko for sharing his insights into sphere packing problems and related Riemann-Hilbert problems.
+In addition, we thank Danylo Radchenko for sharing his insights into sphere packing problems and associated Riemann-Hilbert problems.
+We thank Bakan, Radchenko, and Viazovska for taking part in the earlier preprint version of the present work \cite{BHMRV1}.